Peyton Place (novel)

-Peyton Place is a 1956 novel by the American author Grace Metalious.
-Set in New England in the time periods before and after World War II, the novel tells the story of three women who are forced to come to terms with their identity, both as women and as sexual beings, in a small, conservative, gossipy town.
+Peyton Place is a 1956 novel by American author Grace Metalious.
+Set in New England before and after World War II, the novel tells the story of three women who are forced to come to terms with their identity, both as women and as sexual beings, in a small, conservative, gossipy town.
 Metalious included recurring themes of hypocrisy, social inequities and class privilege in a tale that also includes incest, abortion, adultery, lust and murder.
 The novel sold 60,000 copies within the first ten days of its release, and it remained on The New York Times best seller list for 59 weeks.

 The novel spawned a franchise that would run through four decades.
 20th Century-Fox adapted it as a movie in 1957, and Metalious wrote a follow-up novel that was published in 1959, titled Return to Peyton Place, which became a film in 1961 using the same name.
 The original 1956 novel was adapted again in 1964, in what became a prime time television series for 20th Century Fox Television that ran until 1969, and the term "Peyton Place" entered the American lexicon describing any small town or group that holds scandalous secrets.

 A daytime soap opera titled Return to Peyton Place ran from 1972 to 1974, and the franchise had two made-for-television movies: Murder in Peyton Place and Peyton Place: The Next Generation in 1977 and 1985 respectively.

 Background

 Grace Metalious and her husband George first considered Potter Place, the name of a real community near Andover, New Hampshire.
 Realizing their town should have a fictional name, they looked through an atlas and discovered the community of Payton, Texas.
 They combined that with Place and changed the "a" to an "e".
 Thus, Peyton Place was created, prompting her comment, "Wonderful—that's it, George.
 Peyton Place.
 Peyton Place, New Hampshire.
 Peyton Place, New England.
 Peyton Place, USA.
 Truly a composite of all small towns where ugliness rears its head, and where the people try to hide all the skeletons in their closets."
 Novelist Barbara Delinsky, author of the fictional Looking for Peyton Place (2006), noted that, "The town is a character itself, a seductively beautiful facade that hides a plethora of ills..."

 Several characters and events were drawn from events in nearby towns and people that Metalious actually knew.
-Selena Cross was based on Barbara Roberts, a 16-year-old girl from the village of Gilmanton Ironworks, who murdered her father Sylvester after years of sexual abuse and buried his body under a sheep pen.
+Selena Cross was based on Barbara Roberts, a 20-year-old girl from the village of Gilmanton Ironworks, who murdered her father Sylvester after years of sexual abuse and buried his body under a sheep pen.
 In the novel, Selena kills her stepfather because incest was considered too taboo for readers at the time.
 Metalious' editor Kitty Messner made the change, much to the author's dismay and disapproval.